chymian/metatrader-mcp/README.md

 - `src/mt5_flask_api.py`: Flask API for optimization.
 - `src/mt5-server.ts`: MCP server logic.
 - `docs/README.md`: This documentation.
-- `result/manual/tuning/`: All generated reports and results.
+- `~/mt5-dev/result/manual/tuning/`: All generated reports and results.

 ---

+## Working Directory & Configuration

+By default, all logs, data, results, and outputs are stored in `~/mt5-dev` for portability and consistency.
+To override any configuration value for your local development, copy `src/mt5.ini` to `src/mt5-dev.ini` and customize as needed.
+The `src/mt5-dev.ini` file is ignored by git and will not be tracked or pushed.

 ## Version Control